DiViNeT: 3D Reconstruction from Disparate Views via Neural Template Regularization: Results and Evaluation

 \textbf{Evaluation Metrics.} Following standard evaluation protocol, we use Chamfer Distance (CD) between the ground truth point cloud and predicted meshes to quantify the reconstruction quality.
 On the DTU dataset, following prior works \cite{yariv2021volume, wang2021neus, yu2022monosdf}, we report CD scores.
-On the BlendedMVS dataset, we simply show qualitative results as is commonly done in the literature. }
+On the BlendedMVS dataset, we simply show qualitative results as is commonly done in the literature.
+In addition to this, for evaluation on the MobileBrick dataset, we use F1 score computed using the ground-truth mesh.